savonet/book/workflow.md

 be passed here).
 If an option is not recognized, it will raise an error during the instantiation of the encoder.

-For instance, we can encode in AAC using mpegts muxer and and fdk-aac encoder, at 22050 Hz with
+For instance, we can encode in AAC using the MPEG-TS muxer and the FDK AAC encoder, at 22050 Hz with

 ```{.liquidsoap include="liq/encoder-ffmpeg-fdkaac.liq" from=2 to=-1}
 ```